jvanderl/connected-car-demo/central-logic/README.md

-﻿# Central Logic
+# Central Logic

+## Outline
 Just like the IoT Gateway described earlier, the central logic is also built as a [Project Flogo](http://flogo.io) app.

 This app will communicate with the IoT gateways, store real-time data from the car(s) into a Redis data store.
 It also is capable of receiving a road condition from the front-end, look up what distance factor is associated with the condition, and then forward the distance facor to the car(s).
 The effect will be that cars take more distance whenever a condition occurs (like fog, accident or sun glare).
 When everything's back to normal the cars will return to their normal optimal distance.